 Monitoring in the Postpartum Period

-Although HCV RNA levels tend to rise during pregnancy, they can drop quite substantially in the postpartum period.[48,49] This fluctuation in HCV RNA levels during pregnancy likely reflect the relatively immunosuppressed state of pregnancy, followed by immune reconstitution that occurs during the postpartum period.[26,49] The documented decline in HCV RNA levels in the postpartum period has also been associated with spontaneous clearance of HCV, and as such, HCV RNA-positive women should have repeat HCV RNA testing performed at 9 to 12 months postpartum to assess for the possibility of spontaneous clearance, which occurs in approximately 10% of postpartum women.[48]
+Although HCV RNA levels tend to rise during pregnancy, they can drop substantially during the postpartum period.[50,51] This fluctuation in HCV RNA levels during pregnancy likely reflect the relatively immunosuppressed state of pregnancy, followed by immune reconstitution that occurs during the postpartum period.[27,51] The documented decline in HCV RNA levels in the postpartum period has also been associated with spontaneous clearance of HCV, and as such, HCV RNA-positive women should have repeat HCV RNA testing performed at 9 to 12 months postpartum to assess the possibility of spontaneous clearance, which occurs in approximately 10% of postpartum women.[50]

-Management of Neonates Born to Mothers with HCV Infection
+Management of Infants and Children Born to Mothers with HCV Infection

 Summary Points